Dexter Bean: 2005–2008: ARCA and Busch Series

 Bean made his debut in what was then the ARCA Re/Max Series in the season-opener at Daytona in 2005, driving for Andy Hillenburg in his No. 10 Fast Track Racing Enterprises Pontiac.
 Later in the year, his family would start their own team, BlackJack Racing, and Bean competed for them between 2005 and 2007.
 Bean posted a best points finish of third at the end of the 2007 season.
-Bean also tested a Craftsman Truck Series truck for Germain Racing in 2007, but never made any starts.
+Bean also tested a NASCAR Craftsman Truck Series truck for Germain Racing in 2007, but never made any starts.

-Having run a single Busch Series race for Spraker Racing Enterprises in 2006, Bean rejoined Spraker's team for the 2008 ARCA season, driving the No. 37 Glock Chevrolet.
+Having run a single NASCAR Busch Series race for Spraker Racing Enterprises in 2006, Bean rejoined Spraker's team for the 2008 ARCA season, driving the No. 37 Glock Chevrolet.
 However, he dropped to eleventh in points that year.

 2009: NASCAR Cup and Truck Series

-For the 2009 season, Bean moved to the Sprint Cup Series with his family-owned team, attempting to run for the series' Rookie of the Year award.
+For the 2009 season, Bean moved to the NASCAR Sprint Cup Series with his family-owned team, attempting to run for the series' Rookie of the Year award.
 After failing to qualify for races at Las Vegas Motor Speedway and Phoenix International Raceway, Bean qualified the No. 51 Dodge for the Pocono 500 at Pocono Raceway, starting 41st and finishing 36th, four laps behind race winner Tony Stewart.
 Bean failed to qualify for races at New Hampshire Motor Speedway and Chicagoland Speedway later in the year.
 Bean also ran three Craftsman Truck Series races in 2009, driving trucks for Mario Gosselin in events at Dover International Speedway and The Milwaukee Mile, and for Tagsby Racing at Gateway International Raceway, posting a best finish of 17th at Milwaukee.